UnionPay: Members

 Other UnionPay-affiliated organisations include municipal commercial banks as well as rural credit cooperatives.

 Overall, there are 165 financial institutions that issue UnionPay cards.

 UnionPay had partnered with JETCO in Hong Kong and Macau until 1 January 2006.
 As of January 2013, Bank of East Asia and Citibank were the only banks allowed to independently issue UnionPay credit cards in Hong Kong and the mainland.
 HSBC and its subsidiary Hang Seng Bank independently issue UnionPay credit cards in Hong Kong, while they issue cards in the mainland in cooperation with local banks as noted above.
 Deutsche Bank only has co-issued cards, with no independently issued UnionPay credit cards.

-The following eleven foreign banks have the right to issue UnionPay debit cards in China:
+The following eleven non-domestic banks have the right to issue UnionPay debit cards in China: